geopandas/geopandas/doc/source/reference.rst

 A ``GeoDataFrame`` is a tablular data structure that contains a column called ``geometry`` which contains a `GeoSeries``.

-Currently, the following methods are implemented for a ``GeoDataFrame``:
+Currently, the following methods/attributes are implemented for a ``GeoDataFrame``:

+.. autoattribute:: geopandas.GeoDataFrame.crs

 .. automethod:: geopandas.GeoDataFrame.from_file